Analysing quantum systems with randomised measurements: Entanglement

 \section{Entanglement}

-In this section, we summarise several results on detecting entanglement using randomised measurements.
+In this section, we review several results on detecting entanglement using randomised measurements.
 We begin with an introduction to the theory of entanglement and the general framework of randomised measurements focusing on the $t$-th moment of the distributions of correlation values in multipartite high-dimensional systems.
 We also provide an overview of quantum $t$-designs as a powerful tool for the computation of integrals over Haar randomly distributed unitaries.
-Subsequently, several applications of these tools are discussed to detect and characterise entanglement in a broad range of scenarios.
-The section concludes with a discussion of the effects of statistical noise due to limited data in experimental situations and proper strategies to account for this noise when applying the tools presented before.
+Subsequently, applications of these tools to detect and characterise entanglement in a broad range of scenarios are discussed.
+The section concludes with an analysis of the effects of statistical noise due to limited data in experimental situations and a proposal of proper strategies to account for this noise.